ServBay PostgreSQL Troubleshooting Guide

 pg_hba.conf

-to a more secure method (e.g.,md5
+to a secure authentication method (likemd5

 orscram-sha-256

-), then restart or reload via ServBay.
+), then restart or reload the package.

-Q: Does ServBay support PostgreSQL high availability or replication?
+Q: Does ServBay support PostgreSQL high-availability or replication?